historic-trails/website/sites/walnut-creek-crossing.md

 ## Ownership Changes

 Ownership of Walnut Creek trading post flipped around throughout the years it was utilized.
 Allison and Boothe, the original owners met their dark fate.
-Boothe was murdered by a Mexican [^1] or perhaps a disgruntled employee.
+Boothe was murdered by a Mexican [^1] or perhaps a disgruntled employee[].
 Allison followed a few years later dying of heart failure while in Missouri [^1].

 ### Peacock